 i Tranche 1 of up to €23 million for the acquisition and equipping of postal vans to be deployed in rural areas ("Mobile Post Offices")

-i Tranche 2 of up to €30 million for the development of modern automated sorting hubs in the three regional centres and an associated network of regional sorting depots
+ii Tranche 2 of up to €30 million for the development of modern automated sorting hubs in the regional centres and an associated network of regional sorting depots, aquisition of e-bikes and trucks for the Company's operating fleet.

-i Tranche 3 of up EUR 10 million for the acquisition and equipping of additional postal vans to complete the program of Mobile Post Office deployment in rural areas across the country.
-It is envisaged that Tranche 3 will be committed at a later date.
+iii Tranche 3 of up EUR 10 million for the acquisition and equipping of additional postal vans to complete the program of Mobile Post Office deployment in rural areas across the country, as well as investments in universal mobile devices and Front Office Digitalisation component (IT systems for mobile post office).

 The first and third tranches will support the reorganisation of Ukrposhta's branch network to ensure sustainable provision of modern delivery, retail and other services to the country's rural population.